thesaigoneer/aurorix-saigon/README.md

     - in the cli run 'ujust aurora-cli'  # for all your additional cli bling and functionality

+### Hostname setting
+By default your image is rolled with the hostname 'aurora'.
+Obviously I adjust that, this is how:

+    sudo hostnamectl set-hostname aurorix-saigon

+Where I use 'aurorix-saigon' you can fill in your own preference and change it.

 ## Shoutout and big thanks to:

     Jorge Castro and the whole UniversalBlue community, for making all this possible and available